magento/merchdocs/src/payment/klarna-setup.md

 1. To generate your API Credentials for Klarna’s Playground environment, do one of the following:

-   - On the Home page of your account under Preferences, click  **Settings**.
+   - On the Home page of your account under **Preferences**, click  **Settings**.
    - In the upper-left corner of the page, click the **Menu** icon.
-Then in the left sidebar under Preferences, click **Settings**.
+Then in the left sidebar under **Preferences**, click **Settings**.

    Then, do the following:

    - On the **API Credentials** tab, click <span class="btn">Generate new API credentials</span>.
 Then when prompted, click **Create credentials**.
    - After your credentials are generated, click **Download as .txt**.
-Look in the area where your browser saves downloads, and open the file.
+Look in the area where your browser saves downloads and open the file.
 Keep the file open, and save it in a place where you can find it.
    - Mark the checkbox to confirm that you have saved your credentials, and click **Close**.

      ![Generate API Credentials]({% link images/images/payments-klarna-dashboard-playground-settings.png %}){: .zoom}
      _Generate API Credentials_

-1. Click the menu icon in the upper-left corner.
-Then under Preferences, click **Branding**.
+1. Click the **Menu** icon in the upper-left corner.
+Then in the sidebar under **Preferences**, click **Branding**.

-     In the box at the top of the page, copy your **Merchant ID** and paste it into the text file that contains your API credentials.
+     In the box at the top of the page, copy your **Merchant ID** and paste it into the text file with your API credentials.
 You will need this information to complete the Magento configuration.

      ![Branding]({% link images/images/payments-klarna-portal-brand.png %}){: .zoom}
      _Branding_